 - There is a neurological deficit.

-- The patient considers the risk of having a further seizure unacceptable.
+- The patient or their family or carers consider the risk of having a further seizure unacceptable.

 - Brain imaging shows a structural abnormality.